Akrog/cinderlib/docs/topics/backends.rst

     Python library dependencies are usually documented in the `driver-requirements.txt file
     <https://github.com/openstack/cinder/blob/master/driver-requirements.txt>`_,
-    as for the CLI required tools we'll have to check in the Vendor's documentation.
+    as for the CLI required tools, we'll have to check in the Vendor's documentation.

 Cinder only supports using one driver at a time, as each process only handles